austinstewartmsda-stack/Medical-Readmissions/README.md

 ### Recommendation 1

-Continue supporting initiatives associated with the reduction in readmission rates from 19.36% in 2008 to 17.30% in 2016 during the study period.
+Continue supporting patient education and chronic disease management programs because they were associated with lower readmission rates during the study period.
+During the program period, the readmission rate was 5.6% lower and I estimated about 452,000 fewer readmissions.

 ### Recommendation 2